zhetai/motia/packages/docs/content/docs/workbench/motia-workbench.md

 ---

 # Motia Workbench
+TODO: Guessing we haven't worked on this yet?
 The Motia Workbench is a development UI that helps you build, test, and debug your flows.
 It provides:

 - Visual flow diagrams